-We are all volunteers who have joined the Governing Body to try and give something back to the school community and support the school in our “critical friend” role to hold the head teacher and school leaders to account.
+We are all volunteers who have joined the Governing Board to try and give something back to the school community and support the school in our “critical friend” role to hold the head teacher and school leaders to account.
 Some of us are parent governors and some are co-opted governors; there is also one staff governor, two associate governors and one Local Authority governor.
 We come from a variety of different backgrounds to try and ensure we have the skills the school needs.

 The role of governors involves;